atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 Other motivating factors:

-- Reduce AST traveral
+- Reduce AST traveral (improved build performance)
-- Enable very dynamic conditional styles to work
+- Enable very dynamic conditional styles to work (improved DX)

 ## Detail design

-This change should work with all Compiled APIs and ideally be backwards compatible if possible.
+This change should work with all Compiled APIs and ideally be backwards compatible if possible, at least for a while.

 ### CSS